ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 - Implement some form of batch-to-report index, as well as inter- and intra-batch replay mitigation storage, which includes some way of tracking batch report size with optional support for state offloading.
 Some of this state may be used for replay attack mitigation.
-One relay mitigation strategy is described in {{anti-replay}}.
+One replay mitigation strategy is described in {{anti-replay}}.

 Beyond the minimal capabilities required of helpers, leaders are generally required to: